USER MANUALS

 4. Wait until the Tomcat log stops writing in <DENODO_HOME>/logs/vdp/vdp.log.

-5. Start the Data Catalog.
+5. Start the Data Marketplace.

 6. Use the Assisted Query feature.